kevin-wangzefeng/toc/operations/toc-templates/template-dd-pr-graduation.md

 <!-- (TOC Evaluation goes here) -->

-- [ ] **Document overview of project architecture and software design that demonstrates viable cloud native use cases, as part of the project's documentation.**
+- [ ] **Document overview of project architecture and software design that demonstrates viable cloud native use cases, as part of the project's documentation.  *This requirement may also be satisfied by completing a General Technical Review and capturing the output in the project's documentation.***
+  - A General Technical Review was completed/updated on DD-MMM-YYYY, and can be discovered at $LINK.

 <!-- (TOC Evaluation goes here) -->